shashank-srikant/data-vision-exercise/README.md

 - Professional Retouching: Post-processing is often applied to studio images to enhance their quality, including retouching for skin, removal of imperfections, and color correction.
 - Consistency: Studio photographers aim for consistent quality across a series of images, especially in commercial photography.
 This ensures that all product shots or portfolio images maintain a uniform style and quality.
 - Appropriate Depth: Studio images can achieve a sense of three-dimensionality by carefully controlling lighting to highlight form and depth in the subject.

+Which models might work best for such a task?
+Will you need GPU compute to achieve the desired final quality, or can you achieve it with a decent CPU?
+Is it possible to use multiple models - each providing a particular enhancement?
+In case of multiple models being suitable, which one model would you go for which might achieve the best possible outcome?

 ## Task 3
 In addition to the images being studio quality, add a hand holding up each of the products in your photos.